suicidesafetyplan/safetyplan-ios/README.md

 If you are a **mental health professional**, please feel free to create issues and participate in open issues.
 If you are unfamiliar with GitHub but still want to contribute, please send us an email at <moodtools@gmail.com>.

 If you are a **software developer**, pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
-Keep in mind that we have both an iOS and Android version in separate repos.
+Keep in mind that we have both an iOS and Android version in separate repos and please check out the [Contributing Guidelines](contributing.md).

 ## 📘&nbsp; License